shinderohitt/shinderohitt.github.io/content/blog/visualizing-universe-time-relativeness.md

 The table below lists some major events since the big-bang.
 The other columns map these to some reasonable numbers, explained as below:

 1. Imagine it is midnight, 12AM.
 This is when the big-bang happens.
 This tells at which time what happened.
 2. If the last 6,000 years were to happen in a single day, how long would the other events take?
 Note: Human civilization exists since last ~6,000 years.
-This column tells when would that event happen in future -- if we were to reverse to time.
+This column gives future dates for these events -- if we were to reverse the time.
 3. What if we map 100 years (one human life) to a single second?
 How far back was each event?